 What is Niacinamide?

 This multitalented skin ingredient is able lock moisture into the skin surface, minimise the appearance of pores whilst targeting any concerns with dark spots and hyperpigmentation.
 By keeping the lipid barrier of the skin hydrated you’ll find your skin will remain at its healthiest state.
-The added bonus of niacinamide is the fact it regulates the sebum production in the skin meaning all skin types will benefit from introducing this talented humectant into your daily routine.
+The added bonus of niacinamide is the fact it regulates the sebum production meaning all skin types will benefit from introducing this talented humectant into your daily routine.
 Don’t forget to find out more about niacinamide over on The Beauty Insiders.

 Does niacinamide go before lactic acid?